-Navigating the WebFOCUS App Studio Interface
+Navigating in App Studio

 App Studio provides an easy-to-use interface for creating applications, such as reports, charts, HTML pages, and documents.

 The first time you launch App Studio, a default interface opens.
 You can modify the default interface by customizing the appearance of the application window and rearranging the placement of the main interface components.